 Recommendation: Turn it on only if you use media streaming.
 For public networks always turn it off.

 We will cover more about media streaming and how to use it in a separate article, dedicated only to this topic.
 So, stay tuned for future updates on our site.

 The next setting is about the type of encryption used for file sharing connections when computers connect to each other and copy files and folders from one to the other.
 By default, this is set to 128-bit encryption.

 Recommendation: Leave it set to 128-bit encryption unless you have issues with some older devices or computers with operating systems that cannot properly access your shared files and folders.

 Password-protected sharing allows people to access your shared files and folders only if they have a user account and password set on your computer.
 If they don't know such details, they cannot connect to your shared items.
 This feature comes into play with computers that are not included in your HomeGroup (in case you defined one) or for computers for a public network.

 We've covered the HomeGroup feature extensively in one of our previous articles.
 By default, a HomeGroup has its own password which all computers who join it, must know.
 If you happen to use the same username and password on all computers from the HomeGroup, you can set Windows 7 to use that, instead of the separate HomeGroup password.
 However, this is not a recommended practice.
 Using the same username and password across all your HomeGroup computers can be a security risk.

 As you can see, setting network sharing settings is not very complicated.
 What you need to remember in terms of best practices is that everything should be turned off when you are connecting to public networks.
-This way you will avoid for your files and folders to be access by unauthorized persons.
+This way you will avoid your files and folders being accessed by unauthorized persons.
 Also, for home or work networks, turn on only the features you are actually using.
 If you've got some other interesting things to share, don't hesitate to leave a comment.